revodavid/azure-openai-lab/0 Setup.md

 NOTE: If you see the message in red, "Azure OpenAI Service is currently available to customers via an application form.
 The selected subscription has not been enabled for use of the service and does not have quota for any pricing tiers.", you need to apply for access to the service and wait for approval to continue.
 [Click here to request access to Azure OpenAI service](https://aka.ms/oai/access).

-5. Choose a unique set of characters to make your resource group and domain name unique.
+1. Choose a unique set of characters to make your resource group and domain name unique.
 You might choose something like `openai-19800101` with your birthday to make it easy to remember.
-From now on, we'll use `openai-lab-build`, but remember to substitute your selection from now on.
+From now on, we'll use `openai-lab-build`, but remember to substitute your selection.

-5. Complete the "Basics" tab as follows
+2. Complete the "Basics" tab as follows

   * Subscription: leave unchanged
   * Resource Group: Click "create new" and enter `openai-lab-build`